jillesvangurp/es-kotlin-client/manual/index.md

 - [Co-routines](coroutines.md)
 - [Building a Recipe Search Engine](recipe-search-engine.md)
 - [About this manual](about.md)

+## Introduction

+The official Java client provides client functionality for essentially everything exposed by their REST API.
+The Elasticsearch Kotlin Client makes using this functionality more Kotlin friendly.

+It does this
+through extension functions that add many useful features and shortcuts.
+It adds Kotlin DSLs for querying, defining mappings, and bulk indexing.
+To facilitate the most common use cases, this library also provides a Repository abstraction that enables the user to interact with an index in a way that is less boilerplate heavy.

+Additionally, it provides co-routine friendly versions of the asynchronous clients in the Java library.
+This enables the user to write fully reactive code in e.g. Ktor or Spring Boot.
+This makes this library the easiest way to do this currently.

 This Markdown is Generated from Kotlin code.
 Please don't edit this file and instead edit the [source file](https://github.com/jillesvangurp/es-kotlin-wrapper-client/tree/master/src/test/kotlin/io/inbot/eskotlinwrapper/manual/ManualOverviewPageTest.kt) from which this page is generated.